mattlean/lean-js-app-starter/docs/envs/nodejs/nodejs-ssr/examples.md

-# Node.js: Examples
+# Node.js + Server-Side Rendering: Examples
 **Before running these examples, you must first go through the steps in the ["Getting Started" documentation](getting_started.md).**

-## *chan API: Anonymous Text Board API
+## *chan API: Anonymous Text Board API + Server-Side Rendering
-The backend REST API for an anonymous text board called *chan (pronounced star-chan).
-Available by default with the `nodejs` release.
-Optionally connects with the *chan frontend app which is a [browser example](../../browser/examples.md).
+The backend for an anonymous text board called *chan (pronounced star-chan).
+Available by default with the `nodejs-ssr` release.

 Follow these steps:
 1. Open a terminal and run [`mongod`](https://docs.mongodb.com/manual/reference/program/mongod).
-2. After `mongod` is running, open another terminal and run the backend API with the `start:dev:watch` [`package.json`](../../../package.json) script.
-The API should now be running at [localhost:9001](http://localhost:9001).
+2. After `mongod` is running, open another terminal and run the backend API with the `back:ssr:start:dev:watch` [`package.json`](../../../package.json) script.
-3. Now you can interface with the API.
+3. Navigate to [localhost:9001](http://localhost:9001) in a browser.
+You can also interface directly with the API.
 We recommend using [Postman](https://getpostman.com) to do this.
 Details on how to import a collection and environment for this can be found in the ["Postman" documentation](../../../tools/postman.md).

 ### Endpoints
 All requests bodies must have a `Content-Type` of `application/json`.

-1. **`GET /thread`**
+1. **`GET /api/thread`**
    List all threads.

    **Example**
-   * Request: `GET /thread`
+   * Request: `GET /api/thread`
    * Response:
      ```json
      [